Four presentation predictions for 2011

 Speakers will stand up and talk.
 I didn’t say they won’t plan, they’ll talk without slides.
 We’ll see this more at the executive level and it will filter down through all layers of the business as well.
 People will get over the urge to sit behind the security blanket of a badly-designed, word-riddled PowerPoint slide.
 They’ll present “naked” or they’ll put in the effort required for great visuals.

-You’ll notice that her comfort monitor has dense text slides that serve as her teleprompter but they are not projected behind her.
+A great example is a speech by Facebook’s COO Sheryl Sandberg.
+Throughout the speech you could observe her comfort monitor which has dense text slides that serve as her teleprompter but they are not projected behind her.
 She’s very lovely on stage and her talk is chock full of stories.
 If she’d chosen to project her slides, it would have diminished her gracefulness on stage.

 Less and less people will stand in front of poorly constructed visuals.
 Presenters will use great supporting visuals or none at all.
 The public’s tolerance for bad PowerPoint will eliminate the majority of bad visuals out there.
 Social stigma and peer pressure from having poorly constructed and distracting visuals will be career limiting.